chipguyhere/RuggedPaxCompanion/README.md

 # Installing in a Paxton ACU cabinet

-1. The Paxton ACU board attaches to the cabinet via a mounting plate and four plastic snap-in standoffs.
-Remove these standoffs from the mounting plate (which may require carefully squeezing them with needle-nose pliers).
+1. Open your Paxton cabinet.
+You'll find the Paxton ACU board attaches to the cabinet via a mounting plate and four plastic snap-in standoffs.
+Remove the mounting plate (held in by a screw), and then remove these standoffs from the ACU board and the mounting plate (which may require carefully squeezing them with needle-nose pliers).
-   They will not be needed and can either be saved or discarded.
+   These standoffs will not be needed and can either be saved or discarded.

-2. Attach the four supplied *brass* #6-32 standoffs to Paxton's mounting plate, and secure them in place with the metal nuts provided.
-The nuts go on the back side, facing the wall, so the threaded side faces you when the plate goes back into the cabinet.
+2. Attach the four supplied *brass* #6-32 standoffs to the mounting plate (where you removed the original standoffs), and secure these in place with the metal nuts provided.
+The nuts go on the back side, facing the wall, so the threaded side faces you when the mounting plate goes back into the cabinet.

 3. Re-attach the mounting plate into the Paxton cabinet.